mariorod98/ObsidianVault/🌱 Seedbox/UE4 Networking.md

 One of the most important concepts to understand RPCs is the concept of ownership. **Both Server or Clients can own an AActor**.
 When calling an RPC, it is important to know who is the owner of the AActor because ==if a Client calls a Server RPC on an AActor that it does NOT own, the RPC is dropped==.

 The tables above show the action that will happen depending on the ownership of the AActor.

+**The ownership is inherited between AActors**.
+If an APlayerController possesses an APawn and the APlayerController is owned by a Client, then the Client owns both the APawn and APlayerController.
 ## References

 ---